tscholze/kotlin-kmm-compose-sample/Readme.md

 ### UI
 - [x] Create a fake but real world example of an app ui
-- [ ] Evaluate how the translation from Android JPC controls like `BottomBar` works in iOS
+- [ ] Evaluate how the translation from Android MD3 controls like `BottomBar` works in iOS
-- [ ] Evaluate how it would be possible to create "custom" ui for each platform but use it in `:shared:commonMain`
+- [x] Evaluate how it would be possible to create "custom" ui for each platform but use it in `:shared:commonMain`

 ### Shared functionality
 - [ ] Evaluate how to use features like pushes